storywr/Magellan/README.md

 ## Magellan Explorer
 Search app that searches across pixabay (images/videos), giphy (gifs), and Wikipedia (articles).
-Written in React, React Query, Chakra-UI, Typescript
+Written in React, React Query, Chakra-UI, Typescript.
+Currently using Localstorage to mock a backend but planning to migrate to NextJS

 Project URL: [Magellan](https://magellan-explorer-a277bd005eca.herokuapp.com/)